Last modified November 5, 2024 by Shelly Wolfe

 id This is the tracking ID of the campaign event.

-Use this ID to map the raw data to campaign metadata such as name, dashboard URL and so forth via the Campaign Meta Data API.
+Use this ID to map the raw data to campaign metadata such as name, dashboard URL, and other attributes via the

-campaignType This indicates what channel the campaign has been run on:
+campaignType This indicates which channel the campaign has been run on:

 • push